brainhack-school2020/mwmaclean-BHS2020/README.md

 * [This python script](https://github.com/gkiar/stability/blob/master/code/tractography/dipy/dipy_tracking.py) was used within the container.
 This script is based off of [this tutorial](https://dipy.org/documentation/1.0.0./examples_built/tracking_introduction_eudx/) for DIPY tracking.

 5. **Data visualization**
-* Data visualization was performed within a Jupyter notebook using Plotly, Nilearn, Matplotlib, Seaborn and more (see visualization examples below).
+* Data visualization was performed within a Jupyter notebook using Plotly, Nilearn, Matplotlib, Seaborn and more (see visualization examples with gif below).

 ## Progress & Results

 ### Data visualization
 1. Connectivity matrix
-2. Connectome (2D)
+2. Connectome projected on 3 views of a 2D glass brain
 3. Connectome projected on a 3D glass brain